 You may have noticed yourself how some photos fade over time.
 This is because the UV light affects the chemical makeup of the picture.
 The ink that is used to print these photographs contains a light absorbing body called chromophores.
 When any amount of light is absorbed by these compounds, the UV rays in that light break down the chemical bond of the picture dye, causing the colors to fade away.

 The best way to avoid exposing your most valuable pictures to excessive sunlight is by keeping your photos in UV protectant glazed frames and away from direct contract.
-However, if your pictures are already too damaged, contact Heritage to know how to get your old photos restored.
+However, if your pictures are already too damaged, get in touch with a professional to know how to get your old photos restored.

 Reducing Pollutant Exposure